maximilianmbeck/vlstm_cuda/README.md

           - -> bug some where around writing the result to HBM
           - !!! adding syncs did not help so far.
 Error even persists if we have only 1 thread block, suspect something with memory allocation, move on to 2.
         2. allocate memory in python and pass it to the kernel (no HBM allocations on C side (besides the temporary ones within the kernel with cudaMalloc))
           - But if it is memory allocation why then only for Q, K ???
           - !!! allocating the memory on python side also did not help
         3. bug somewhere in kernel?
           - yes, it is a bug in the kernel. -> find it!!
           - -> BUG FIXED!
 The deltaK Tile and deltaV Tile were not initialized in shared memory

     - fix half precision bug (numeric values did not match):
       - The kernel algorithm was correct.
       - in inline_ops_fp16.cuh there was the definition of log_g(__half x) missing.

+    - bugs detected:
+      - output hs in forward pass has nans for large sizes, only the last few entries (rows)
+      - larger QtileDim and KVtileDim do not work yet

 6. **Implement vLSTM forward pass with tensor cores**: